molinadavid/teslabox/README.md

    - Choose either Domain or Email address with the address(es) you want to notify
    - Verify the identity as per the instructions

-### Ngrok (required for remote access)
+### Tailscale (required for remote access)
-1. Sign into your Ngrok account
+1. Sign up for a free account
-2. Retrieve your secret token under *Getting Started > Your Authtoken*
+2. Add the device(s) you wish to connect from
-3. On paid plans, create your custom domain (you.example.com) or subdomain (you.ngrok.io)
+3. Under DNS > Enable MagicDNS

 ### Telegram (required for notifications)
 1. Sign into your Telegram account
 2. Search and contact [@Botfather](https://telegram.me/BotFather) user
 3. Enter /newbot and follow the wizard to create a new bot and retrieve your secret HTTP API token
 4. Contact the new bot you just created and click "Start"
-5. Search and contact [@get_id_bot](https://telegram.me/get_id_bot) user
+5. Search and contact [@getmyid_bot](https://telegram.me/getmyid_bot) user
-6. Enter anything to retrieve your Chat ID
+6. Start or enter anything to retrieve your Chat ID

 ### Raspberry Pi
 1. Download and run [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 2. Under Operating System, choose Raspberry Pi OS *Lite* (64-bit)
 3. Under Storage, choose the SD card you wish to format
 4. Under settings:
-   - Set hostname to whatever you like (i.e teslabox.local)
+   - Set hostname to whatever you like (i.e model3.local)
    - Enable SSH and "Use password authentication"
    - Set username (i.e pi) and password to whatever you like
    - Configure wireless LAN, SSID, Password and country.
 This should be your home WiFi for now